 Mr Timothy Gordon Bednall

-Mr Bednall is a law firm manager.
+Mr Bednall is a experienced and respected corporate lawyer and law firm manager.
 He is a partner of King & Wood Mallesons (KWM), where he specialises in mergers and acquisitions, capital markets and corporate governance, representing public company and government clients.
-Mr Bednall has had advise clients in the oil and gas and energy sectors throughout his career.
+Mr Bednall has advised clients in the oil and gas and energy sectors throughout his career.
 Mr Bednall was the Chairman of the Australian partnership of KWM from January 2010 to December 2012, during which time the merger of King & Wood and Mallesons Stephen Jaques was negotiated and implemented.
 He was also Managing Partner of M&A and Tax for KWM Australia from 2013 to 2014, and Managing Partner of KWM Europe and Middle East from 2016 to 2017.
-He was General Counsel of Southcorp Limited from 2000 to 2001.
-Mr Bednall is a board Member of the National Portrait Gallery Foundation (since 2018).
-Mr Bednall is a member of the People and the Risk & Sustainability Committee.
+He was General Counsel of Southcorp Limited (which became the core of Treasury Wine Estates Limited) from 2000 to 2001.
+Mr Bednall is a board member of the National Portrait Gallery Foundation (since 2018).
+He is also a board member of QSP Residual Recoveries LLP (in administration) and a Director of Pooling Limited.
+Effective 19 August 2021 Mr Bednall is a member of the People & Remuneration Committee and the Governance Committee.

 |Ms Victoria (Vicky) Jane Binns||Non-Executive Director||Mar 2020||